-The same is true in the case of sexist humor - in light of the above, it is likely to be interpreted as having a sexist implicature.
+The same is true in the case of sexist humor.
+In light of the above, it is likely to be interpreted as having a sexist implicature.
 The same applies to offensive humor in general.
 That is, in making the reasonable assumption that offensive humor also has a high correlation between the possession of offensive positions and the enjoyment of offensive humor, the interpretive logic we outlined above can be applied: the assumed correlation between the possession of offensive attitudes and the enjoyment of offensive humor constitutes a circumstance used in the pragmatic interpretation process.

-2.1.3 Consequentialist Arguments for Comparing Offensive Humor with “Serious” Offensive Speech
+2.1.3.
+Consequentialist Arguments for Comparing Offensive Humor with ‘Serious’ Offensive Speech.
 Additional support in favor of the objective approach presented above can be found in the consequentialist analysis of offensive humorous speech.
 From the research dealing with the effects of offensive humor, we learn that offensive humor erodes its victims’ social status, endorses negative prejudices in their regard, encourages the social ostracism of its targets, promotes tolerance of harmful behavior towards them and causes them mental and emotional distress.

-2.1.3.1 Offensive Humor Preserves Social Hierarchies

-The research literature shows that some of the hidden aims of using humor include the desire to relieve aggression and express hostility, to preserve the existing social order and to evoke a feeling of superiority in the speaker.
+The research literature shows that some of the hidden aims of using humor include the desire to relieve aggression, express hostility, preserve the existing social order, and evoke a feeling of superiority in the speaker (Kuipers 2008).
 It is therefore not entirely surprising that many studies examining the consequences of using offensive humor of various kinds have found that offensive humor often tends to negatively affect the social status of its victims.
-Thus, for example, in instances where offensive humor was directed at a work colleague, it was perceived as bullying, and in other instances, humor was used to preserve the existing hierarchies in the workplace.
+Thus, for example, in instances where offensive humor was directed at a work colleague it was perceived as bullying (Mathieson and Einarsen 2010) and in other instances humor was used to preserve the existing hierarchies in the workplace (Coser DATE).

 The above is all the more valid when dealing with humor directed at certain groups in society, particularly disadvantaged minorities who already suffer from social discrimination.
-In these cases, the evidence is even more striking and it appears that offensive humor effectively widens the social status gaps between the dominant group and the weaker group.
+In these cases, the evidence is even more striking, and it appears that offensive humor effectively widens the social status gaps between the dominant and the weaker group (Woodzicka and Ford 2010; Ford and Ferguson 2004; Hemmasi and Graf 1998; Love and Deckers 1989; Bourhis, Giles, Tajfel, and OTHER AUTHOR(S) TBD 1976).

 Disparagement humor also widens the gaps between groups by excluding members of the disparaged group.
-Much like schoolyard humor, wherein making fun of differences marks individuals as outsiders to the group as a whole while reaffirming the norm boundaries within the group, sexist humor emphasizes the "otherness" of women and thereby pushes them to the margins of the group.
-Studies examining disparagement humor directed at minority groups (racist humor) arrived at similar results and conclusions.
+Much like schoolyard humor, wherein making fun of differences marks individuals as outsiders to the group as a whole while reaffirming the norm boundaries within the group (Hertzler 1970), sexist humor emphasizes the otherness of women and thereby pushes them to the margins of the group (Watts 2007).
+Studies examining disparagement humor directed at minority groups (racist humor) arrived at similar results and conclusions (Ford and Ferguson 2004).

-Moreover, various studies have found that exposure to offensive humor promoted or preserved negative prejudices against individuals or groups who found themselves the targets of such humor.
-Thus, for instance, one study showed that under certain circumstances, the very act of reading out an offensive joke directed at a particular group (in the study’s experiment, that group was lawyers), might bolster negative attitudes towards that group.
-Other studies found that offensive humor directed at a specific group served as a means of circumventing the taboo of expressive negative attitudes about that group.
+Various studies have found that exposure to offensive humor promotes or preserves negative prejudices against individuals or groups who find themselves the targets of such humor.
+Thus, for instance, one study showed that under certain circumstances, the very act of reading out an offensive joke directed at a particular group (lawyers in the experiment) might bolster negative attitudes towards that group (Hobden and Olsen 1994).
+Other studies found that offensive humor directed at a specific group serve as a means of circumventing the taboo of expressly negative attitudes about that group (Pérez 2017).